Youth Environment Council of

 Since 1997, the Youth Environment Council (YEC) of South Australia has provided young people a voice in key environmental issues facing South Australia and has given them opportunities to take action to achieve a more environmentally sustainable future for SA.

-In 2010, the Youth Environment Council became a joint initiative of the Department for Education and Child Development and the Adelaide and Mount Lofty Ranges Natural Resources Managment Board, supported by the NRM Education program.
+In 2010, the Youth Environment Council became a joint initiative of the Department for Education and Child Development and the Adelaide and Mount Lofty Ranges Natural Resources Management Board, supported by the NRM Education program.

 - Students within the Adelaide and Mount Lofty Ranges, SA Murray Darling Basin and South East region will need to be from an AuSSI-SA registered school and join an NRM Education Junior Youth Environment Forum or South East Junior Youth Environment Forum.
 Students can then nominate to join the Youth Environment Council and represent their Forum Cluster.